Sharing Your Wistia Videos

 Let’s get started with sharing a direct link.

 If you’d like to choose how your viewers are accessing your account and your media, you can use Private Sharing to require a login to see your content.
-Private Sharing in Wistia allows you to invite Viewers and Collaborators to specific projects in your account.
+Private Sharing in Wistia allows you to invite Viewers and Collaborators to specific folders in your account.

-Inviting a viewer (via an email address) to a Wistia project gives the viewer access to your content, but your media remain gated behind a Wistia login.
+Inviting a viewer (via an email address) to a Wistia folder gives the viewer access to your content, but your media remain gated behind a Wistia login.
 If your viewer chooses to share any direct links to videos they have access to, your content will remain secure.
-Check out this example of a locked project we created.
+Check out this example of a locked folder we created.
 You might notice that even if you’re logged into Wistia, if you’re not invited to the account, you still won’t have access.

 Private Sharing is great for keeping your media secure, selling content, and having more direct access to how viewers are interacting with your account.
 That data will live in Private User Sessions.

-If you’d like to gives viewers a bit more access to your media (customizing, stats, sharing further), you’ll want to invite them as Collaborators to the project.
+If you’d like to gives viewers a bit more access to your media (customizing, stats, sharing further), you’ll want to invite them as Collaborators to the folder.
 Check out the full details on our Private Sharing page.

 The most common way to share your videos is to embed them out in the wild.
 There are two types of embed codes at Wistia: inline embeds, and popover embeds.
 Inline embeds are pretty much exactly what they sound like — they’ll play right on your webpage, “inline” with your other website content.
 Popover embeds will play in a lightbox over your webpage when a viewer clicks a thumbnail or text link.